Saint-Thégonnec Parish close: History of the church

-The Triumphal arch
+The triumphal arch

-Made from granite quarried from Plounéour-Ménez, this elaborate Renaissance style entrance to the enclos paroissial is attributed to the masons of the nearby Château de Kerjean's workshop.
+The triumphal arch, an elaborate Renaissance-style entrance to the enclos paroissial, is attributed to the masons of the nearby Château de Kerjean's workshop.
+It was made from granite quarried from Plounéour-Ménez.
 Four massive pillars, topped with cubic lanterons, form three entrances, with the central section forming an arch.
 Statues of the Archangel Gabriel and the Virgin Mary seated at a prie-dieu, depict the Annunciation and decorate the structure which has four niches decorated with carvings of shells these separated by pilasters and dominated by two canons.
 There is also a sculpture depicting Saint Thégonnec riding an ass.
 A sculpture depicting the Holy Father is contained in a triangular topped niche at the top of the central arch.
 The two side entrances have stiles to stop animals accessing the enclos and the central arch has iron gates.